40–40 club

 Alfonso Soriano, the fourth player to join the 40–40 club, commemorated the occasion in 2006 by retrieving the bag from second base after his 40th steal.

-In Major League Baseball (MLB), the 40–40 club is the group of batters, currently six, who have collected 40 home runs and 40 stolen bases in a single season.
+In Major League Baseball (MLB), the 40–40 club is the group of batters, currently seven, who have collected 40 home runs and 40 stolen bases in a single season.
 Few professional baseball players have possessed both the power and speed to reach this level, and no players have done so more than once.
-The six players with a 40–40 season are Jose Canseco, Barry Bonds, Alex Rodriguez, Alfonso Soriano, Ronald Acuña Jr., and Shohei Ohtani.
-Acuña is the only player to achieve a 40–70 season, achieving this feat in 2023, and Ohtani is the only player to achieve a 50–50 season, having done so in 2024.
+The seven players with a 40–40 season are Jose Canseco, Barry Bonds, Alex Rodriguez, Alfonso Soriano, Ronald Acuña Jr., Shohei Ohtani and Pete Crow-Armstrong.
+Ohtani is the only player to achieve a 50–50 season, having done so in 2024.

 Early history and pioneers

 The first player to approach the mark was Ken Williams in 1922, with 39 home runs and 37 stolen bases, thus making him the first player to reach the 30–30 club.
 It took another 30 years for another player to come close to 40–40, as Willie Mays did in 1956 with 36 home runs and 40 stolen bases.
 In 1973, Bobby Bonds achieved 39–43; he hit a home run in the 1973 MLB All Star Game, which did not count as an official home run.

 When Jose Canseco predicted he would reach 40–40 in 1988, he mistakenly assumed "five or six players must have done it."
 After Canseco became the first player to reach 40–40, Hall of Famer Mickey Mantle was quoted as saying, "Hell, If I'd known 40–40 was going to be a big deal, I'd have done it every year!"
-Mantle's closest total was 31–21 in 1959.